Frequently Asked Questions

 - The total mileage for the trip.

 Our app simplifies the process of tracking your mileage for tax purposes.
-It allows you to easily log all the required information for each trip, including date, purpose, and mileage.
-At the end of the year, you can generate a detailed report that meets IRS requirements, making tax time much less stressful.
+It allows you to easily and in most cases automatically log all the required information for each trip, including date, starting and ending location, and mileage.

 Yes, we take data security very seriously.
 All your mileage data is stored securely and is accessible only to you.
 We use industry-standard practices to protect your information.